-In the United States, child sexual abuse is reported almost 90,000 times a year, but the number of unreported incidents of abuse is far greater because so many of the children are afraid to tell anyone what has happened, according to the 2000 Bureau of Justice Statistics.
-Dr. Lane Fischer, faculty member in the Department of Counseling Psychology & Special Education of the McKay School, and his Affinity research team are researching ways to prevent sex offenders from working with children in schools.
+In the United States, child sexual abuse is reported almost 90,000 times a year, but the number of unreported incidents of abuse is far greater.
+Many children are afraid to tell anyone what has happened, according to the 2000 Bureau of Justice Statistics.
+Dr. Lane Fischer of the Department of Counseling Psychology and Special Education of the McKay School and his Affinity research team are researching ways to prevent sex offenders from working with children in schools.

 Fischer began researching the psychometric properties of existing tests of sexual interests in 1997.
-He and the students on his research team have conducted seven studies using a new instrument, the Affinity, which may have utility in the screening and selection of elementary school teachers.
-The current Affinity team consists of doctoral students, Joy Wiechmann, Heather Stephenson, Rod Veas, and Sierra Baird with undergraduates Zach Featherstone and Nick Norman.
+He and the students on his research team have conducted seven studies using a new instrument, the Affinity, which may be useful in the screening and selection of elementary school teachers.
+The current Affinity team consists of doctoral students Joy Wiechmann, Heather Stephenson, Rod Veas, and Sierra Baird with undergraduates Zach Featherstone and Nick Norman.

 Some research suggests that between kindergarten and high school graduation 25 percent of students experience a hands-on sexual offense by a teacher, coach, or administrator in schools.
 A more conservative estimate from research is seven percent.

 “That is still seven out of 100,” said Fischer.
 “That’s a lot.”
 According to Fischer, many sex offenders have multiple victims, so it is difficult to know how many teachers, coaches, or administrators in the schools are actually offending against children.

 The goal of Fischer’s team is to develop techniques to screen those applying for employment in elementary and residential schools for the potential to offend against children.
 If research can validate the patterns that indicate that a prospective employee is, or has the potential to become a sex offender, school districts may be able to prevent that person from having access to children in schools.
 “We are trying to help—we are not on a witch hunt,” said Fischer.